Task Management Tools

 4.4/10 Free plan with unlimited cards and 10 boards.
 Standard plan at $6 per user per month.
 Premium at $12.50 per user per month.

 The tool that popularized digital Kanban boards for task management.
-Cards represent tasks, lists represent stages, and boards represent projects.
-Butler automation adds rules, buttons, and scheduled commands.
+Cards represent tasks, lists represent stages, and drag and drop moves work forward.
+Butler automation adds rules and scheduled commands.

 Strengths

-• Butler automation handles rules, buttons, and scheduled commands without code
+• Butler automation handles rules, one click buttons, and scheduled commands without code

 Limitations